 What you need to get started painting with coffee.
 It looks like watercolor but there is something uniquely different.
 Refer to the tutorial included on this website to start painting with coffee right away.
 Coffee Painting Tutorial.
-Or, even better, I encourage people to sign up for a Coffee Painting Workshops.
+Or, even better, I encourage people to sign up for a Coffee Painting Workshop.

 Basic Materials needed for painting with coffee

 Good practices to keep in mind for success

 • Move coffee around to create sharp edges and lighten areas to show depth

 • Keep pencil outlines light so they can be erased after the base shape has been painted.

 Artists have been painting with coffee for many years.
 This is only a short list of coffee painter's websites.